 5. "When Someone Stops Loving You"

 Hey, let's just keep with the theme of "incredible songs country radio inexplicably couldn't get behind."
-This one peaked at No. 27, but the fourth single from Tornado is a timeless song in ever sense.
-Every now and then Kimberly Schlapman gets a chance to step out and take lead vocals on a song, and she always floors us.
+This one peaked at No. 27, but the fourth single from Tornado is a timeless song in every sense.
+Every now and then, Kimberly Schlapman gets a chance to step out and take lead vocals on a song, and she always floors us.

 3. "Little White Church"

-Lead single from their 2010 album The Reason Why, "Little White Church" is still one of those songs that makes the whole crowd go crazy in their live set.
+The lead single from their 2010 album, The Reason Why, "Little White Church" is still one of those songs that makes the whole crowd go crazy in their live set.
 Though it didn't dominate the country chart or set any huge personal records for the band or anything, it's undeniably one of the most fun songs from their earlier repertoire.

 2. "Better Man"

 Fresh off winning a Grammy award for Best Country Duo/Group Performance, the band's huge hit "Better Man" comes in at No. 2.
-Everybody on their dog knows by now that it wasn't a solo write from Taylor Swift, but in the hands of any other band, there's no doubt it wouldn't be the same song.
+The song was written by Taylor Swift, but in the hands of any other band, there's no doubt it wouldn't be the same song.
 Despite being a band of four lead singers, they know how to help each other shine, and "Better Man" is a great example of that.

 1. "Girl Crush"

-No surprise here, the song that set off a firestorm of ignorant backlash, "Girl Crush" is a career-changing tune that won CMA awards, Grammy awards, critically praise and international success.
-Not bad fora ballad in 6/8 time released to radio in the midst of the whole "tomato" debacle.
-It's not just one of the top 10 Little Big Town songs, it's one of the best country songs period.
+No surprise here, the song that set off a firestorm of ignorant backlash, "Girl Crush," is a career-changing tune that won CMA awards and Grammy awards, was critically praised, and reached international success.
+It's not just one of the top 10 Little Big Town songs.
+It's one of the best country songs period.